kowainik/slist/README.md

     = Size Int
     | Infinity
 ```

+> ⚠️ Caution: `Int` is used for the size by design.
+We had to make some trade-offs
+> to provide the better (as we think) interface for users.
+For more details on the
+> choice, see the Haddock documentation for the `Size` data type.

 This representation of the list gives some additional advantages.
 Getting the
 length of the list is the "free" operation (runs in `O(1)`).
 This property